SpikeATac: A Multimodal Tactile Finger with Taxelized Dynamic Sensing for Dexterous Manipulation: Fast and Delicate Grasping

 The results on the more fragile object (seaweed) are more striking.
 Over 30 trials at each speed, grasping with the PVDF sensors succeeded every time (0/30 crushed objects at each speed).
 In contrast, grasping with capacitive sensing succeeded at \texttt{slow} speeds (0/30 crushed objects) but failed often at \texttt{medium} and \texttt{fast} speeds (20/30 and 23/30 crushed objects, respectively).
 Additionally, the seaweed sheet after the high velocity PVDF condition appears nearly untouched.
 Due to the PVDF's high pass filter behavior and detection algorithm, the faster we move with PVDF the more sensitive it will be.
 An illustration of the seaweed sheets after 15 trials is provided in Fig. \ref{fig:response_time}.

 We note that we cannot rule out proximity signals caused by static charge contributing to the PVDF's contact detection.
-However, signals caused by proximity tend to be small relative to contact signals (Fig. \ref{fig:linear_probe}).
+However, signals caused by proximity tend to be small relative to contact signals (Fig. \ref{fig:linear_probe}), at least for the objects investigated in these experiments.
 The sharp edge and large magnitude in the raw PVDF data (Fig.~\ref{fig:response_time}) and consistent stopping behavior suggest the sensing of the contact event itself plays a critical role.

 Finally, we use the fast grasping capability demonstrated here to grasp and pick up a wide set of delicate objects.
-See the \href{https://roamlab.github.io/spikeatac/}{supplementary video} for examples..
+See the \href{https://roamlab.github.io/spikeatac/}{supplementary video} for examples.